perfectsense/gyro/README.md

 Using Gyro allows you to describe your infrastructure using the Gyro language and then create, update, and maintain that infrastructure using the gyro command-line tool.

 The Gyro language is designed specifically for defining cloud infrastructure.
-It was built with readability and organizational flexbility in mind.
+It was built with readability and organizational flexibility in mind.
 The language provides the ability to concisely define cloud infrastructure resources along with language constructs such a `@for` loops, `@if` conditionals, and `@virtual` definitions for packaging resources into reusable components.

 Here is a sample configuration to create a single instance in AWS: